Knowing how to build and iterate on a sales funnel is one of the most profitable concepts an entrepreneur can master.

 Here’s an example of a buy box from M.Gemi:

 The goal of your buy box is to get the visitor to click that Add to Cart button.
 And to accomplish that, it needs to remind people of the most important reason why they should buy now.

 In other words, your buy box needs to quickly summarize the main benefits of your product.
-Unfortunately, many ecommerce companies miss out on this opportunity by not using any copy.

 - Open with a featured testimonial.

 - Add a two- to three-sentence product description.

 When you’re thinking about that one-sentence ownership benefit, ask yourself questions like:

 - What is the primary reason for someone to buy this product?

 - What is the main benefit they’ll get from using the product?